-Every sales team is different so choosing the right sales method to match your team and your product takes time, and may well evolve as you go.
+Sales methodologies are often broken down into acronyms to help reps remember the relevant steps and ensure the methodology is followed in its entirety to achieve the best results.
+Every sales team is different so choosing the right sales method to match your team and your product takes time and may well evolve as you go.

-Methodologies have been proven to achieve positive outcomes in highly competitive sales environments, for a number of reasons.
+Sales methodologies have been proven to achieve positive outcomes in highly competitive sales environments, for a number of reasons.

 Many sales methodologies are founded on psychological principles around persuasion and studies of human nature.
 Underpinned by sales philosophies and theories, you’re saving yourself the time of having to try out lots of methods to see which work reliably.